Memesls/Memesls/README.md

 ## 😶‍🌫️ Sharing Time

-Hello, I'm Rodrigo, an aspiring Data Analyst with a background in International Business, Inventory Management, and Logistics.
+Hello, I'm Rodrigo, an aspiring Data Analyst with a background in International Business, Logistics/Inventory Management, and Customer Support.

 🫡  I'm a self-taught enthusiast who can: